Sven-Seyfert/Au3Forums/en/tutorial-webdriver.md

 </details><p></p>

-Each of these five files has its own task respectively responsibility and initially serves as the basic structure for the following code.
+Each of these five files has its own task respectively responsibility and initially serves as the basic structure for the soon following code.

 🎲 Shortcut: Assuming you used the before suggested folder structure, you can create the files in the source folder simply by this code snippet.